Muemmelmoehre/mmsec.io/_posts/2020-07-31-web-series-insecure-deserialization.md

 ### HOW
 * __Modify the byte stream directly.__ Usually, we first need to url-decode and base64-decode the byte stream to make the underlying structure visible.
 After modifying the structure, we need to re-encode it to get back a valid byte stream (format must be valid, corrupted data doesn't get deserialized).
-* __Create a valid data structure, modify it to our liking and serialize it ourselves.__
+* __Create a valid data structure, modify it to our liking and serialize it ourselves.__ Scripting this procedure in the target's programming language will most likely come in handy.

 ### Look out for :